andy-dam/song-mood-classifier/README.md

 * Joblib 1.4.2

 ### Installing
-To run this app, run these commands:
+In order to run this app, these libraries must be installed:
 ```
 pip install flask==3.0.3
 pip install spotipy==2.24.0